 The best things about the Pixel 2 XL are its commitment to timely software updates and customer service.
 Pixel phones get automatic Android software updates and security patches without delay.
 In fact, they will be automatically downloaded when you aren’t using the phone.
 That’s vitally important for your privacy and security.
 There’s also a 24/7 support team you can access via the phone or by chat directly in your Settings app.

 Our other top contenders include the Samsung Galaxy S9 and the S9 Plus, which win points for those gorgeous bezel-less displays, an incredible low-light camera, the latest Snapdragon 845 processors, and major camera upgrades over last year’s S8.
-We also love the camera in the HTC U11, which has a liquid-glass rear that’s drop-dead gorgeous.
-The LG V30 is chock-full of features you’ll want, including a headphone jack.
-The Essential Phone is hands down the most beautiful phone of last year, and it’s available for an incredible price.
+We’re also excited about the dual camera in the HTC U12 Plus, which has a liquid-glass rear that is drop-dead gorgeous.
+The LG G7 ThinQ is chock-full of features you will want, including a headphone jack.
+The Essential Phone is hands down the most beautiful phone of last year, and it’s available at an incredible price.

 The best camera phone

 Why should you buy this: It has the best smartphone camera you can buy.

 Who’s it for: Anyone who wants the best smartphone camera.

 Nearly all flagship smartphone cameras these days are excellent, but Google’s Pixel 2 and Pixel 2 XL stand out by reliably capturing remarkable photographs.
 We’re focusing on the Pixel 2 here, as it’s far cheaper than most flagship smartphones listed above.